This post was originally published on A Globe Well Travelled in 2019. The content has been revised and updated with fresh information.

 Every year on Christmas Eve, we’d get together with the extended family for an evening of gift giving and a festive meal.
 Sharing sweets such as Pfeffernüsse (little spiced cookies) and Dominostein (small dark choc marzipan squares – admittedly not my favourite!) was part of this tradition.
 These elements of a German Christmas made it feel extra special.

-This year, Rob and I decided to spend most of our December abroad in Germany.
+In 2019, Rob and I decided to spend most of our December abroad in Germany.
 Even though we spent the winter of 2013/2014 in Europe, I was incredibly excited for a repeat experience of German Christmas culture and to visit the well-known Christmas markets that my grandparents would have attended during their winters in Berlin before they moved to Australia.

 Christmas markets can be found in every major city as well as small towns all over Germany – there are actually hundreds of markets scattered throughout the country.
 Their purpose is to give people a way to embrace the seasonal festivities with opportunities to shop, eat, drink, and socialise with friends around a roaring firepit while the crisp air is lit by thousands of sparkling Christmas lights.